otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-development-workflow-and-c#.md

 switch (expression)
 {
     case value1:
-        // code to be executed if expression equals value1 break;
+        // Code to be executed if expression equals value1 break;
     case value2:
-        // code to be executed if expression equals value2 break;
+        // Code to be executed if expression equals value2 break;
-    ...
+    ... // As many cases as you need
     default:
-        // code to be executed if expression does not match any of the values break;
+        // Code to be executed if expression does not match any of the values break;
 }
 ```